TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 5.8.2.7 =
+* Added option to hide donation links and Support the Author ad
+* Added ability for link updated date to be translated to site language
+* Updated french translation

 = 5.8.2.6 =
 * Increased execution time when importing links to allow for larger imports